Optimizing ArgoCD performance in HA configurations

 argocd.repo_server.git.request.duration.seconds.bucket

-This metric indicates the time it takes for ArgoCD's Repo Server to process a Git request.
-If it takes a long time to access the Git repository, Sync delays may occur.
+This metric shows the time it takes for ArgoCD's Repo Server to process a Git request.
+If it takes a long time to access the Git repository, sync delays may occur.

 Element 1: Number of RepoServers

 To improve the performance of ArgoCD, it is effective to increase the number of replicas of the Repo Server.
-Increasing the number of replicas will reduce the sync time of the entire application.
-By increasing the number of replicas appropriately, manifest generation will be parallelized and the sync process will be faster.
+Increasing the number of replicas will reduce the sync time for the entire application.
+By increasing the number of replicas appropriately, manifest generation will be parallelized, speeding up the sync process.

-The article Sync 10,000 Argo CD Applications in One Shot reports that by tripling the number of replicas, the overall Sync time was reduced by one-third.
+The article Sync 10,000 Argo CD Applications in One Shot reports that tripling the number of replicas reduced the overall Sync time by one-third.

 Element 2: Reconcile interval